 ‘In fact, it’s no coincidence that many of your prominent scientists enthusiastically espouse physical and logical determinism since the very notion of freedom is antithetical to their mechanistic prejudices.
 This misguided thinking has frequently brought disastrous social, political, psychological and cultural consequences to your world.
 Since it has no basis in truth, it inevitably leads to horrendous distortions whereby life is no longer understood or respected.

 ‘Determinism, if it is honest, must admit that humanity is not responsible for its actions, since it has no choice but to do what it does, be it good or evil.
-The theological determinism of the Hill Country is not matter.
-Whatever form determinism takes, it leads to subordination, victimhood, ineptitude and fatalism, allowing the powerful to perpetrate servitude among the disenfranchised.
+Whatever expression determinism takes, it leads to subordination, victimhood, ineptitude and fatalism, allowing the powerful to perpetrate servitude among the disenfranchised.

 It appeared that Rhom’s adversary was really getting upset with this line of reasoning.
 I heart him mumbled a few obscenities under his breath, but it seemed he wasn’t sure how to respond, so instead, he just glowered at Rhom.